Compare Fiberglass vs. Wood Windows

 Strength

 A well made fiberglass window is probably stronger than a wood clad window, but the difference is negligible.
 Typically, wood clad windows use either a fiberglass, aluminum or vinyl on the exterior for added strength and to protect from the outside elements.
+For most residential project, the strength question is not all that important, unless you are talking about a really wide opening.

 Style